Earn a degree in medical coding and start carving a new career path

 Develop enough experience in the field and you can potentially earn a larger role in both medical billing and coding—but many students pursue either billing or coding.

-Learn more about our medical billing associate degree program.
+Learn more about our associate degree program in medical billing and coding.

 Frequently Asked Questions